nimrods8/binutils-gdb/README.md

 Notes:
-1. You may need to copy the compiled gdb python libraries to /usr/share/gdb:
+1. You may need to install the compiled gdb python libraries to /usr/share/gdb using:
-`cp -R ./gdb/data-directory/* /usr/share/gdb/`
+`cd ./gdb/data-directory`
+`make install`
+which installed the missing python scripts.

 2DO
 ---
 * add break at opcodes by arch
 * add tui break into comments file to save/load automatically
 * read the list of renames/comments from ida and set it automatically in gdb tui
+* perfect decompiler

 -------------------------------------------------------------------------------------------------------------------------------
 This directory contains various GNU compilers, assemblers, linkers,